Agri-tech startup Aibono raises Rs 15 cr for business growth, expansion

 The company had raised a total of USD 4.5 million since inception in 2015, he added.

-With the help of its AI powered full-stack farm services and demand-supply syncing technology, Aibono helps farmers from the Nilgiris and surrounding villages in Tamil Nadu to grow premium perishable and herbs with better yields.
+With the help of its AI powered full-stack farm services and demand-supply syncing technology, Aibono helps farmers from the Nilgiris and surrounding villages in Tamil Nadu to grow premium perishable vegetables and herbs with better yields.
 It not only supplies inputs but also gives buy-back guarantee to these farmers.

 After procuring farm produce from farmers, the company sells it to retailers in Bengaluru city.